stm32duino/wiki_contrib/Upload-methods.md

 This requires to restart the STM32 in 'native bootloader' mode and rely on `Boot` pins.
 Check in [STM32 microcontroller system memory boot mode AN2606](https://www.st.com/content/ccc/resource/technical/document/application_note/b9/9b/16/3a/12/1e/40/0c/CD00167594.pdf/files/CD00167594.pdf/jcr:content/translations/en.CD00167594.pdf) which pattern to apply to activate the bootloader for the dedicated STM32 MCU.
 Check also which U(S)ART is used.

+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]] A serial port or additional USB to Serial adapter is needed.
+> A serial port or additional USB to Serial adapter is needed.

 Connect `power`, `GND`, and `Tx/Rx` pins of the serial adapter to your STM32 U(S)ART.